 "This matter of ill-health is more personal, more essentially of the ego than anything in the world; more than love, for that can be given expression; more than religion, because that is a satisfaction in itself; more than fear, for that passes.
 Pain is personal, before everything.
 Only one who has experienced it in some measure can understand its significance in life." - Richmond H. Hellyar, in W. N. P. Barbellion (1926).

 While also rewarding people for writing while ill, we also hope to encourage others who live with illness and disability to demonstrate their lives in print - fictionally or otherwise.

 Eligibility for the prize consists in the author’s presentation of life with a long-term chronic illness or disability, whether that be in the form of blindness, MS, cystic fibrosis, dwarfism, or another comparable condition that may substantially define one’s life.

 Authors - such as those in a carer's capacity - who themselves are not ill may be considered for the prize if their work is truly exceptional as an articulation of life with illness, but authors who themselves deal with illness or disability will take priority in the expression of their experiences and in selection for the prize.

-What is important is not any particular moral or message in a given work but rather a genuine illustration of life with illness, disease, or disability
+What is important is not any particular moral or message in a given work but rather visibility for, and a genuine illustration of, life with illness, disease, or disability